 2. How many people live there?

-four part-time college-age students, two young kidletts
+five part-time college-age students, one middle-schooler, two young kidletts

 and several interspecies residents.

 We also have the capacity to build a few more structures on a third lot.

 3. What is involved in the "Careteker's Work Trade"?